WWE Raw preview: Undisputed WWE Tag Team Title match set for Monday's show - Pro Wrestling Dot Net

 -Jimmy Uso and Jey Uso vs. Matt Riddle and Elias for the Undisputed WWE Tag Team Titles

-Powell’s POV: Monday’s Raw will be live from Washington, D.C. at Capital One Arena.
+Powell’s POV: Has anyone told Duke Hudson about the poker tournament?
+Raw will be live from Washington, D.C. at Capital One Arena.
 Join me for my live review as the show airs every Monday at 7CT/8ET.
 Dot Net Members (including our Patreon patrons) have exclusive access to my same night Raw audio reviews.

 Be the first to comment